LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Experiments

+We exclude baselines that do not provide a numerical confidence score for each output \citep{jiang2024graph, kuhn2022semantic}, as well as methods like LoGU \citep{logu} and Linguistic Calibration \citep{band2024linguistic}, which rely on natural language uncertainty expressions that are not suited for automated quantitative comparison.
+We also omit approaches that require fine-grained atomic claim decomposition using GPTs \citep{fadeeva-etal-2024-fact, liu2023litcab}.
+Further details on the baselines and their prompts are provided in Appendix~\ref{app:baselines} and Appendix~\ref{prompts}.

-\rparagraph{Training Settings} For the backbone language models, we use Llama-3-8B-Instruct~\cite{llama3modelcard} and Gemma-2-9B-It~\cite{team2024gemma}.
+\rparagraph{Training Settings} For the backbone language models, we use Llama-3-8B-Instruct~\citep{llama3modelcard} and Gemma-2-9B-It~\citep{team2024gemma}.
 We first perform one epoch of SFT on $y_w$ from the \textbf{Wildhallu} preference dataset for format adherence.
-For a fair comparison, we subsequently fine-tune each model for one additional epoch using SFT, GRPO, DPO, and ORPO, respectively.
+For a fair comparison, we subsequently fine-tune each model for one additional epoch using SFT, GRPO, DPO, respectively.
+For GRPO, we use a copy of the model itself as reward model for online reward assignment.
+All results use greedy decoding.
 More training details are in Appendix~\ref{experiment_setup}.

-\paragraph{Evaluation Metrics} Both our factuality and confidence scores lie within the range $[0, 1]$, making standard binary classification metrics such as AUROC and AUPRC inapplicable.
-Instead, we adopt the following three metrics: \textbf{(1) Brier Score (BS)}: Originally designed for binary correctness, BS can be extended to continuous correctness labels.
-It measures the mean squared error between the predicted confidence and the continuous correctness score. \textbf{(2) ECE-M} \citep{huang-etal-2024-calibrating}: Unlike traditional ECE, ECE-M supports continuous correctness by averaging the calibration error over soft predictions. \textbf{(3) Spearman Correlation (SC)} \citep{zhang-etal-2024-luq}: We compute the Spearman rank correlation between predicted confidence scores and factuality scores.
-SC assesses how well the predicted confidence preserves the ordinal structure of the ground truth.
-We use greedy decoding for all methods.
+\rparagraph{Evaluation Metrics} Since both factuality and confidence labels are continuous values in $[0,1]$, we adopt the following metrics: (1) Brier Score (BS) for mean squared error between predicted confidence and correctness, (2) ECE-M~\citep{huang-etal-2024-calibrating} for calibration under soft labels, and (3) Spearman Correlation (SC)~\citep{zhang-etal-2024-luq} to assess ordinal consistency.
+An ideal confidence estimation method should excel in \textit{all three metrics}.